astronomer/airflow-guides/guides/templating.md

 By default, Airflow searches for `script.sh` relative to the directory the DAG file is defined in.
 So if your DAG is stored in `/path/to/dag.py` and your script is stored in `/path/to/scripts/script.sh`, you would set the value of `bash_command` to `scripts/script.sh`.

-If desired, additional "search paths" can be controlled at the DAG-level with the argument `template_searchpath`:
+If desired, additional "search paths" can be controlled at the DAG-level with the `template_searchpath` argument:

 ```python
 with DAG(..., template_searchpath="/tmp") as dag: